MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/quick-start-sell-products-and-services.md

 5. On the **Lines** FastTab, in the **Type** field, select what type of product, charge, or transaction that you will post for the customer with the sales line.

-6. In the **No.** field, enter the number of an stock item or service.
+6. In the **No.** field, enter the number of an inventory item or service.

 7. In the **Quantity** field, enter the number of items to be sold.